Ortach-kun/personalized-hrf-fmri/README.md

 ![Regional Variability](images/regional_variability_demo_new.png)

 The project includes various visualizations to demonstrate the impact of personalized HRF modeling on fMRI analysis.

-## Contributing

-Contributions are welcome!
-See [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute.

 ## References